 Although it is assumed that you will attend all class sessions, you are informed hereby that excessive absences will have consequences.
 For details see below in the grading section.
 If justified circumstances prevent you from attending, please inform me in writing either before or after the event, and provide satisfactory documentation (e.g., a doctor’s note).
-I will call out or post, at random, a group of students’ names to verify your attendance.
-So be forewarned.
-You need to come up to me and show me your Catcard at the end of class.
+I will use Tophat to control attendance, participation, and homework.
+Previous students have very much liked that system; it is fair, transparent, and very effective.

 DISCUSSIONS, ACADEMIC BEHAVIOR, EXPECTATIONS:

 Please treat each other with respect and tolerance.
-People do have different views and opinions, but all these can only contribute to the rich learning experience I hope you all will have in this class.
+People do have different views and opinions, and all these can only contribute to the rich learning experience I hope you all will have in this class.
 You are strongly encouraged to participate in class as much as possible.
 The two class meetings per week and the one online meeting on Fri will only be of profit for you if you respond to my questions and those of your classmates.
 During the Fri online class, you will all be invited to participate electronically via tophat.

 For information on the University of Arizona Policy on Threatening Behavior by Students, click on this link:

 SPECIAL NEEDS: Students with disabilities who require reasonable accommodations to participate fully in course activities or meet course requirements must register with the Disability Resource Center.
 Students need to submit appropriate documentation to the instructor if they are requesting reasonable accommodations.
 See their webpage